pettarin/glyphIgo/OUTPUT.md

-## As in the previous example, but also generate EPUB files for both the font file and the eBook file, and also for the missing characters (`missing.epub`)
+## As in the previous example, but also generate an EPUB files listing the missing characters (`missing.epub`)

 ```
 $ python glyphIgo.py check -f font.ttf -e ebook2.epub -s -u -o missing.epub